Ant Care & Keeping, Ant Facts & Stories

 Camponotus ligniperda 7 mm vs 14 mm Moderate Intermediate Required Slow

 If you want the experience of a polymorphic species without the Carebara difficulty, Pheidole is the closest entry point.
-If you want the spectacle of huge workers at the cost of slower growth, Camponotus species are forgiving.
-Carebara is the species you graduate to.
+If you want huge workers and don’t mind slow growth, Camponotus species forgive a lot.
+Carebara is what you graduate to.

 Where to buy Carebara diversa in Europe